attainu/python-project-santosh-dixit-au16/README.md

 If the user tries to leave the form incomplete while entering information during booking, the system asks him to fill in that  missing entry before proceeding further.

-For the user who cloning the file from github:
+For the user who is cloning the file from github:

 When any user is cloning the the file from github then for execution of the program he must execute the car_appointment.py first and on the basis of that choices the operation will be preformed.